delee57/nuker/README.md

 #### Notes
 * Make sure to have [Python](https://www.python.org/downloads/) before [Downloading](https://github.com/Rdimo/Hazard-Nuker/archive/refs/heads/master.zip) Hazard
 * Please Join the [discord server](https://rdimo.github.io/CheatAway/) or contact Rdimo#6969 on discord if you get any sort of major error with Hazard
+* ⚠️ Hazard Nuker was made for educational purposes only.
+* By using HazardNuker, you agree that you hold responsibility and accountability of any consequences caused by your actions

 | 🌟Star This Repository If You Liked Hazard Nuker!|
 |-------------------------------------------------|

-⚠️・ Hazard Nuker was made for educational purposes.
-By using HazardNuker, you agree that you hold responsibility and accountability of any consequences caused by your actions

 <a href="https://rdimo.github.io/CheatAway/" target="_blank"><img src="https://discordapp.com/api/guilds/850313477121507338/widget.png?style=banner4" alt="Discord Banner 4"/></a>